Class Piano

 Check out Practice Suggestions:

 You might find this piece a little "unusual" becase it has different key signatures in each staff.
 Two composers wrote pieces for piano early in the 20h century using this format: Béla Bartók (Bagatelles, 1906) and Charles Ives.
-Avanté Garde composes experimented with this idea throughout the 20th century.
+Avanté-garde composes experimented with this idea throughout the 20th century.

 You will notice that the RH only plays BLACK NOTES and the LF only plays WHITE NOTE